rafayet13/rafayet13.github.io/aboutme.md

 ---
 layout: page
 title: Rafayet Hossain
-subtitle: Big Data Analyst, SQA, Web Programmer, Writter & Internet Addict
+subtitle: Big Data Analyst, SQA, Web Programmer, Writer & Internet Addict
 ---
+Hello All,
-Hi, This Rafayet Hossain from Dhaka.
-A self-motivated person of positivity.
-Like to work with honesty, sincerity, and creativity.
+This Rafayet Hossain from Dhaka.
+A self-motivated person of positivity who likes to work with honesty, sincerity, and creativity.

 ## My website